Vikasitha-Lab/ITPM_CodeComplexityTool/README.md

 # ITPM_CodeComplexityTool
-In this contain all project folders and Application file(.exe)
+In this contain all project folders and Application(.exe) file.